 Honey bee queens live much longer than workers and drones.
 (You can learn more about this by reading about the honey bee life cycle).

 If the queen performs well in the colony, she will probably live two or three years, but possibly as many as four or five.
-However, if she produces too few eggs, she may be replaced by a new queen.
+However, if she produces too few eggs, she may be replaced by a new queen - as stated above, this is know as 'supersedure'.
 The new queen will be pampered with food and affection, whilst the old queen is left to waste away.

 COPYRIGHT 2010 - 2017: WWW.BUZZABOUTBEES.NET